 Amendments to IAS 1 Disclosure of Accounting Policies require entities to disclose their material accounting policy information rather than their significant accounting policies.
 Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
 Amendments to IFRS Practice Statement 2 provide non-mandatory guidance on how to apply the concept of materiality to accounting policy disclosures.
 Amendments to IAS 1 are effective for annual periods beginning on or after 1 January 2023 and earlier application is permitted.
 Since the guidance provided in the amendments to IFRS Practice Statement 2 is non-mandatory, an effective date for these amendments is not necessary.
-The Group is currently assessing the impact of the amendments on the Group's accounting policy disclosures.
+The Group is currently revisiting the accounting policy disclosures to ensure consistency with the amendments.

 Amendments to IAS 8 clarify the distinction between changes in accounting estimates and changes in accounting policies.
 Accounting estimates are defined as monetary amounts in financial statements that are subject to measurement uncertainty.
 The amendments also clarify how entities use measurement techniques and inputs to develop accounting estimates.
 The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
 Earlier application is permitted.
-The amendments are not expected to have any significant impact on the Group's consolidated financial statements.

-Amendments to IAS 12 narrow the scope of the initial recognition exception so that it no longer applies to transactions that give rise to equal taxable and deductible temporary differences, such as leases and decommissioning obligations.
-Therefore, entities are required to recognise a deferred tax asset and a deferred tax liability for temporary differences arising from these transactions.
+Amendments to IAS 12 narrow the scope of the initial recognition exception in IAS 12 so that it no longer applies to transactions that give rise to equal taxable and deductible temporary differences, such as leases and decommissioning obligations.
+Therefore, entities are required to recognise a deferred tax asset (provided that sufficient taxable profit is available) and a deferred tax liability for temporary differences arising from these transactions.
 The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and shall be applied to transactions related to leases and decommissioning obligations at the beginning of the earliest comparative period presented, with any cumulative effect recognised as an adjustment to the opening balance of retained profits or other component of equity as appropriate at that date.
 In addition, the amendments shall be applied prospectively to transactions other than leases and decommissioning obligations.
 Earlier application is permitted.

 The Group has applied the initial recognition exception and did not recognise a deferred tax asset and a deferred tax liability for temporary differences for transactions related to leases.
-Upon initial application of these amendments, the Group will recognise a deferred tax asset and a deferred tax liability for deductible and taxable temporary differences associated with right-of-use assets and lease liabilities, and recognise the cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained profits at the beginning of the earliest comparative period presented.
+Upon initial application of these amendments, the Group will recognise deferred tax for all temporary differences related to leases at the beginning of the earliest comparative period presented.